Romain-Dailly/IntWetion/README.md

 ## 2 - REACT APP

-First install all dependencies with `npm install` in the root of the project!
+First install all dependencies with `npm install` at the root of the project's folder

     #In the project directory, you can run: